huggingface/hub-docs/docs/hub/models-widgets.md

   - src: nested/directory/sample1.flac
 ```

-We provide example inputs for some languages and most widget types in [the default-widget-inputs.ts file](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/default-widget-inputs.ts).
+We provide example inputs for some languages and most widget types in [default-widget-inputs.ts file](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/default-widget-inputs.ts).
 If some examples are missing, we welcome PRs from the community to add them!

 ## Example outputs